Last updated on January 27th, 2026 at 04:18 pm

 - Comes with Playwright Inspector for easy debugging

-Playwright Is Growing Fast in 2025 – Here’s the Proof
+Playwright Is Growing Fast in 2026.
+Here Is the Proof

 If you’ve been thinking about switching to Playwright for web application testing, the latest numbers might just convince you.

-In 2024 alone, the Playwright team released 23 new versions — that’s almost two updates every month!
+In 2024 alone, the Playwright team released 23 new versions, which is almost two updates every month!
 It’s a clear sign that the framework is actively maintained, improving at a rapid pace, and backed by a highly committed development team.

-Why Playwright Is Gaining So Much Popularity in Test Automation
+Why Playwright Is Gaining Popularity in Test Automation

 If you’ve been watching test automation trends, you’ve probably noticed one name popping up everywhere: Playwright.
 But why is everyone talking about it?